CLOSE SEARCH

 Specifications - to avoid ambiguity in scope and quality expectations.

-For tailored advice on JCT contracts and necessary adaptations, contact our construction law team.
+For tailored advice, drafting or review of JCT contracts and necessary adaptations, contact our construction law team.

 Get in touch